Please remember to follow all Guidelines for Promoting AFS students which limits what information can be shared with host families.

 All volunteers can download or email the Get to Know via the Placements widget on MyAFS.
 By clicking on a specific student's name, the Get to Know can be downloaded by clicking on the icon with an arrow.
 It can also be emailed directly to someone by clicking on the envelope icon.

 You can also click here to learn How to Forward Student Bios or Get to Knows to Prospective Host Families from Global Link.
-Please contact your TDS if you have any questions!
+Please contact your RFS or another member of the Field staff if you have any questions!